Elius94/console-gui-tools/README.md

 GUI.error(`NEW MIN VALUE: ${min}`)
 GUI.info(`NEW MIN VALUE: ${min}`)
 ```
-And they written to the bottom of the page.
+And then written to the bottom of the page.

 ![Animation](https://user-images.githubusercontent.com/14907987/162482192-042d88e5-f810-4523-8f0d-1d87a573d1b1.gif)